- Programs & Services

 What's the difference between Traverse Independence's transitional housing, supportive housing and group home?

-The Transitional Housing program is designed for adults with brain injuries who are transitioning back into the community over a relatively short period of time (up to 2 years).
+The Transitional Living program is designed for adults with brain injuries who are transitioning back into the community over a relatively short period of time (up to 2 years).
 Both the Supportive Housing program and the Acquired Brain Injuries (ABI) Group Home are for adults with disabilities who require our services on an on-going, long-term basis in a residential setting.

 What is the cost of your services?